yajra/laravel-datatables-docs/buttons-fast-excel.md

 ## LIMITATIONS!

 FastExcel integration uses cursor behind the scene thus eager loaded columns will not work on export.
-You must used join statements if you want to export related columns.
+You MUST use join statements if you want to export related columns.
 Also, column value formatting like converting boolean to Yes or No should be done on SQL LEVEL.

 ## Usage